-Ford Motor Company has announced its intention of achieving carbon neutrality globally by 2050, while setting interim targets to address climate change challenges quicker.
+Ford Motor Company has announced an expansion of its climate change goals, intending to achieve carbon neutrality globally by 2050 while setting interim targets to address climate change challenges quicker.

 Carbon neutrality refers to achieving net-zero carbon emissions by balancing actual emissions with carbon removal.
 To achieve its goal, Ford said it will first focus on the three areas that account for around 95 per cent of its CO2 emissions: vehicle use, its supply base and the company’s facilities.